manwar/theweeklychallenge/content/blog/github-actions.md

 ## Event Types
 ***

-There are four main type of events that can be part of top-level key `on`.
+There are four main type of events that can be part of top-level required key: `on`.

 <br>